Eleonor2004/synapse_frontend/prompt2.md

 Please help me progressively:

-1. Review the component FileUploader to make it more robust in acepting documents
+1. Review the component LocationGraph such that it is really functional and add it to Workbench page
+2. Develop the accessory components such as FilterPanel and NodeInformations to make this workbench really complete and add them to the workbech page, and amelioration the Notification component
-2. Build a good NetworkGraph component that will proper ly diplay the nodes the edges with the desired requirements mentioned above using D3.js or vis.js: the most adequate one that will be capble of viewing evne 50listings at the time
+3. Review the existing  NetworkGraph component such that it will proper ly diplay the nodes the edges with the desired requirements mentioned above using D3.js or vis.js: the most adequate one that will be capble of viewing evne 50listings at the time.
+The version I have simply displays No Network data after upload of food file
-3. Build the LocationGraph component
+4. Build the LocationGraph component
-4. Make the Workbench page to be really complete and all functional
+5. Make the Workbench page to be really complete and all functional
-5. Ensure everything is **clean, readable, and modular.**
+6. Ensure everything is **clean, readable, and modular.**

 ---